 Women’s Bible Studies

 Each Fall and Spring semester, there are opportunities for Bible study, prayer and fellowship from 9:30 – 11:30 a.m. on Wednesdays.
-Our Wednesday morning Scripture Meditation and Prayer group, led by Lisa Goins, is on pause for a few weeks.
-We will keep you posted about a restart/resume date.
+Please consider joining our Wednesday morning Scripture Meditation and Prayer group, which is led by Lisa Goins.
+This groups meets in the prayer room (room 251).

 You are cordially invited to join us to study God’s Word in an atmosphere of Christian love and acceptance.